 - Casa D’ Angelo (Italian) – Upscale Northern Italian restaurant in an elegant, modern space with a robust wine list & a patio.

-- Little Ollie’s – (Chinese) Probably one of my favorite hole-in-the-wall Chinese restaurants.
-From egg rolls, soup dumplings, and sesame chicken..everything here hits the spot.
+- Little Ollie’s (Chinese) – Probably one of my favorite hole-in-the-wall Chinese restaurants.
+From egg rolls, soup dumplings, and sesame chicken..everything here hits the spot!

 - Aqualina – (Italian) One of my family’s favorite Italian restaurants.
 They have such an authentic and extensive menu and feature fresh pasta that is made in-house daily.
+I usually get at

 - Wild Fig (European) – Intimate, candlelit spot featuring a menu inspired by the cuisines of France, Spain, Italy & Greece.
 They are known for their ‘Fish in a Bag’ offering!